 Emily is the owner of Mosley Music.
-In addition to running the studio, she teaches piano lessons and most of our classes.
+In addition to running the studio, she teaches piano lessons, parent-preschool classes, homeschool classes and accompanies the Hanover Youth Singers.
 Emily began piano lessons at the age of 6.
 She studied with Grace Chase, Virginia Carroll and Dr. Martha Fickett.
 She studied voice with Kathy Ahearn at Mary Washington and James Taylor at VCU.
-Emily has over 18 years of experience teaching private piano lessons, in addition to teaching chorus and general music at every level from preschool to high school in both public and independent school settings.
+Emily has over 20 years of experience teaching private piano lessons, in addition to teaching chorus and general music at every level from preschool to high school in both public and independent school settings.
 Emily has conducted and accompanied adult and senior adult choirs and welcomes students of all ages.
 Emily holds a BA in Music from Mary Washington College and a Master of Music with a focus in Music Education from VCU.

 Kacey O’Kelly teaches guitar, ukulele and violin at Mosley Music.
 She was born and raised in Hanover County and is currently studying Music Business at Berklee College of Music.
 Kacey has participated in events with the Richmond Symphony through VCU Come & Play and occasionally volunteers at Autumn Care where she plays guitar for the residents.
 Throughout her Berklee journey she has completed both courses in Pro Tools (a professional level DAW for producing music).
 She has been studying music for 13 years and has much experience with music theory.
 Kacey has also completed two Music Therapy courses through Berklee to gain a better understanding of the effect music has on mental and physical health.